enterspeedhq/enterspeed-docs/docs/reference/js/properties.md

 <details><summary>filter</summary>

-Using the filter function lets you do a dynamic search for source entities you wnat to make references to.
+Using the filter function lets you do a dynamic search for source entities you want to make references to.

 #### Parameters